Engineering complete delocalization of single particle states in a class of one dimensional aperiodic lattices: a quantum dynamical study: Conclusions

 \section{Conclusions}

 We have undertaken a detailed investigation of the quantum dynamics of a wave packet released at a point inside a couple of decorated lattices.
-The lattices are grown following a quasiperiodic Fibonacci sequence of bonds, along with nominal quasi-one dimensionality introduced by grafting atomic sites from one side or from both the sides of the central linear backbone.
-In one case we have simple stub-like geometry, and in the other case, we have diamaond shaped cells which have a uniform magnetic flux trapped in them, placed along with isolated dots along the backbone.
-We find that under suitable correlation among the numerical values of the hopping amplitude along the backbone and the tunnel hopping amplitude between the backbone and the stub-atom, an entire one dimensional quasiperiodic chain can be made completely transparent to an incoming wave packet.
+The lattices are grown following a quasiperiodic Fibonacci sequence of bonds, along with nominal quasi-one dimensionality introduced by grafting atomic sites from one side or from both sides of the central linear backbone.
+In one case we have simple stub-like geometry, and in the other case, we have diamaond shaped cells that have a uniform magnetic flux trapped in them, placed along with isolated dots along the backbone.
+We find that under a suitable correlation among the numerical values of the hopping amplitude along the backbone and the tunnel hopping amplitude between the backbone and the stub-atom, an entire one dimensional quasiperiodic chain can be made almost transparent (with the numerical value of the end-to-end transmission coefficient becoming close to one for a long enough system), to an incoming wave packet.
 In the second example, a tuning of the magnetic flux does this job, providing us with a flux controlled insulator to metal transition.
 We first work out the possibility of such a correlation driven transition using the time independent Schr\"{o}dinger equation, and substantiate the result by studying the quatum dynamics of a wave packet released on such chains that are long but finite in length.
 Interestingly, the sizes of the systems chose for the dynamics already give evidence of giving full support to the conclusions drawn from the time-independent stationary state solutions.
-Our results and conclusions are valid not only for the Fibonacci quasiperiodic case, but also for other extensions of the Fibonacci lattice, as well as for any arrangement of the building blocks shown in this paper, including a random arrangement.
+Our results and conclusions related to the commutation of the matrices and the dynamics under the resonance condition (extended eigenstates) are valid not only for the Fibonacci quasiperiodic case, but also for other extensions of the Fibonacci lattice (with identical structural units), as well as for any arrangement of the building blocks shown in this paper, including a random arrangement.
+However, the dynamical behaviour away from the resonance conditions should depend on the microscopic details of the lattice structures.
 The exponents, within the limits of numerical accuracy and the size of the system, remain very close to what we report in this work.
 This hints towards a new kind of {\it universality} among these microscopically different lattices.
 The lattices proposed in this work may be inspirational to the photonics studies, where ultrafast laser writing may be used to develop such systems.